-At La Petite Ecole, the French national curriculum is taught in French and English by two native teachers for children in the nursery (aged 12 months) up to children in the final year of primary school – Cycle 3 (CM2, aged 11 years).
+At La Petite Ecole, the French national curriculum is taught in French and English by two native teachers for children in preschool (aged 3 years) up to children in the final year of primary school – Cycle 3 (CM2, aged 11 years).
 In order to ensure high-quality education, the teaching team receives training throughout the year, internally, as well as through their partnership with the Agency for French Education Abroad (AEFE).
 The school welcomes families from all walks of life.
 It is open to its host country, its language and its culture.

 La Petite Ecole follows the French national curriculum and is structured around four key skill areas :